caiton1/OSS-Doorway/README.md

 <img src="./assets/driver.png" width="600"/>

-10. Save the link as shown above, replacing <db_password> with the password you created earlier.
+9. Save the link as shown above, replacing <db_password> with the password you created earlier.

-11. Setup complete, the URI link will be used in the [Probot](#probot-setup) section.
+10. Setup complete, the URI link will be used in the [Probot](#probot-setup) section.

-***NOTE:*** For simplicity, I am using the admin account to connect to the database, in a production environment, you should NOT do this and should set up a separate least privalege account to access the database.
+***NOTE:*** For simplicity, I am using the admin account to connect to the database, in a production environment, you should NOT do this and should set up a separate least privilege account to access the database.

 ---